 The National Association of County and City Health Officials (NACCHO) and the Office of the Assistant Secretary for Preparedness and Response (ASPR) are pleased to announce the third annual National Health Security Award!
 This award recognizes local health departments that have demonstrated significant accomplishments in implementing health security-related initiatives within their jurisdictions.
+NHS Award winners will receive a travel scholarship to be recognized at the 2018 NACCHO Annual in New Orleans, La.

 Your department’s day-to-day operations impact National Health Security across the country.
 Health security is not only about strategic and long-term planning, it includes how your department meets the needs of your community.
 It’s working with your coalition partners to identify threats and plan your response.
 It’s working with your partners in public health and healthcare to ensure your community is resilient and ready.